CDSP-SCPO/dataverse-controlledvocabulary/README.md

 (Meaning: <cessda_field> -> <dataverse_field>)

-`create-properties.py`: script to generate dataverse properties for the controlled vocabulary.
+`create-properties.py`: script to generate dataverse properties from a CSV containing controlled vocabulary (see `controlled_vocabulary.csv`).
 These properties are used to configure the displayed names of the CV and the translations.

 To update the country values with ISO 3166, we have to upload two TSV files:
 - `geospatial_1.tsv` adds the IDs to each value